Polyfill (programming): Selectivizr

 Keith Clark's Selectivizr is a popular polyfill that makes many CSS3 selectors work in IE 8 and below.
 It reads the page's stylesheets looking for a number of known CSS3 selectors, then uses a JavaScript selector library to query the document for elements matching those selectors, applying the styles directly to those elements.
 It supports several JavaScript selector libraries such as jQuery.

 Flexie

-Possibly one of the most anticipated features of CSS3, Flexible Box Layout (a.k.a.
+One of the features of CSS3, Flexible Box Layout (a.k.a.
 Flexbox) promises to be an extremely powerful tool for laying out interface elements.
 WebKit and Mozilla engines have supported a preliminary draft syntax for years.
 Flexie implements support for that same syntax in IE and Opera.
 However, the draft spec has undergone a drastic revision to a new (and much more powerful) syntax, which is not yet supported by Flexie.
 Flexie can still be used along with the old syntax, but the developer must make sure they include the new syntax for future browsers as well.